 I picked a good time to leave the day job because 2005 was a blockbuster hurricane season.
 I was a dope for scheduling shoulder surgery in June but usually that's a slow month as is July.
 That year I found myself chasing Hurricanes Dennis in Pensacola (only 10 months after Ivan) and shortly afterward Hurricane Emily in Tulum, Mexico with one arm in a sling and plenty of pain for two men.
 You have to really like filming hurricanes to film in that kind of pain.
 I chased Hurricane Katrina for a week including onboard a NOAA Hurricane Hunter G4 at 45,000 feet.
 Next up was Hurricane Rita passing just south of Key West where I filmed a cyclist get creamed by a giant wave at the White Street Pier - one of my best money shots!
 Finally, Hurricane Wilma roared through South Florida and the Keys in October putting 75% of Key West underwater.
 What an eye opener that was.
 There were 100,000 cars swamped in the Keys thanks to Wilma.

-In late 2006, I left the Keys and moved back home to Pensacola sensing I had tapped out in the Keys.
+In 2007, I moved back home to Pensacola sensing I had tapped out in the Keys.
 I had accomplished what I wanted and was on my own doing what I loved.
 That's the secret to life.
 Yes, I'm employee of the month every month now!
 It was a long road to get my own business going full time but heck, that's half the fun!
 Next up was to take the storm photography worldwide cause there's always a storm somewhere in the World - you just have to find it.